New Theatre League (New York City): History

-The New Theatre League had its genesis in the workers' theatre movement, whose umbrella organisation was in the mid-1930s the League of Workers' Theatres (of U.S.A.).
+The New Theatre League had its genesis in the workers' theatre movement, whose umbrella organization was in the mid-1930s the League of Workers' Theatres (of U.S.A.).

 The New Theatre League was a left-wing federation of little theatres and amateur theatrical groups, whose productions were aimed at addressing political issues of the day.
 It ran the New Theatre School and Theatre Workshop, a training school that used the Stanislavsky Method for educating actors, theatre directors, playwrights, and stage managers.

-New Theatre League productions included Irwin Shaw's Bury the Dead, and Marc Blitzstein's The Cradle Will Rock.
+New Theatre League productions included Irwin Shaw's Bury the Dead and Marc Blitzstein's The Cradle Will Rock.

 Artists

 Theatre professionals who worked with the League included: